ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 ### Step 2: Create a NiFi DataFlow

-The building blocks of every dataflow consists of processors.
-These tools perform actions on data that ingest, route, extract, split, aggregate and store it.
+The building blocks of every dataflow consist of processors.
+These tools perform actions on data to ingest, route, extract, split, aggregate or store it.
 Our dataflow will contain these processors, each processor includes a high level description of their role in the lab:

 - **GetFile** reads vehicle location data from traffic stream zip file
 - **UnpackContent** decompresses the zip file